slm/WebViewNativeBridge/README.md

 ```
 * Your urls must be start with nativebridge://
 * Your functionName and parameters must be valid for url standards.
-* If you want to pass url as parameter, you must url decode two times.
+* If you want to pass url as parameter, you must decode parameter two times.

 Examples:
 ```